decentraland/old-documentation/_posts/development-guide/2018-02-13-3d-model-animations.md

 clipSwim.setParams({playing:true, looping:true, speed: 2, weight: 0.5})
 ```

-## Reuse shapes instead of animations
+## Animations on shared shapes

 You can use a same instance of a `GLTFShape` component on multiple entities to save resources.
-If each entity has its own `Animator` component and its own `AnimationClip` objects, then they can move independently.
+If each entity has both its own `Animator` component and its own `AnimationClip` objects, then they can each be animated independently.

-If you add a same `AnimationClip` instance to multiple `Animator` components from different entities, they will all reference this same state.
-This means that if you play the clip, all entities using the instance will be animated together at the same time.
+If you define a single `AnimationClip` object instance and add it to multiple `Animator` components from different entities, all entities using the `AnimationClip` instance will be animated together at the same time.

-If you want to independently animate several entities using a same animation, you must instance multiple `AnimationClip` objects, one for each entity using it.

 ```ts
 //create entities